awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 `capacity-not-available`
 There is not enough capacity available for the instances that you requested\.

-`capacity-oversubscribed`
-There is not enough capacity available for the instances that you requested\.

 `constraint-not-fulfillable`
 The Spot request can't be fulfilled because one or more constraints are not valid \(for example, the Availability Zone does not exist\)\.
 The status message indicates which constraint is not valid\.